Twarzy/sizeer_bot/README.md

 * [Status](#status)

 ## Describtion
 Simple web scraper for my own use.
-Using beautifulsoup4 libary and jupyter notobook as interface .
+Using beautifulsoup4 libary and jupyter notobook as interface.<br>
 It helps me finding best deals for shoes on Sizeer website.

 ## TO-Do
-*continuous work with email notification for top deals *webapp
+* continuous work with email notification for top deals
+* webapp
-*use for all stock not only shoes
+* use for all stock not only shoes

 ## Technologies
 * Python - Version 3.10